GabeScott/standard-works-vault/General Conference/2025 April - “Draw Near unto Me”.md

 # “Draw Near unto Me”

-*By Henry B. Eyring - Second Counselor in the First Presidency*
+By President Henry B. Eyring - *Second Counselor in the First Presidency*

 *Given in the April session of the 2025 General Conference*

+>*Jesus Christ loves each of us.
+He offers us the opportunity to draw closer to Him.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2025/04/18eyring?lang=eng)